sajjjadayobi/sajjjadayobi.github.io/_posts/2024-08-10-Making-My-Learnings-Impactful.md

 author: 1
 categories: [content-creation, life]
 tags: [writing]
+image:
+  path: /assets/img/learning/card.png
+  alt: Manifesto is at the heart of our team
 ---

 At 23 years old, based in Iran, I currently have the opportunity to serve as a lead data scientist at [Divar.ir](https://divar.ir), a prominent classified ads platform in the Middle East.
 My primary focus is on constant learning and knowledge sharing while addressing real-world issues using data science, software development, leadership, and project management skills.
 I have a strong passion for problem-solving and am always seeking ways to enhance my abilities in this area by reading books, working on problems and studying others.